David Silva

-David Josué Jiménez Silva (born 8 January 1986) is a Spanish professional footballer who plays for La Liga club Real Sociedad.
-Silva plays mainly as a central or an attacking midfielder but can also play as a winger or second striker.
-He is predominantly a left-footed player and his passing ability and possession-retaining qualities have earned him the nicknames "Merlin" and "El Mago" from his teammates and fans.
-He is considered to be one of the greatest midfielders of his generation.
+David Josué Jiménez Silva (born 8 January 1986) is a Spanish former professional footballer who played mainly as a central or an attacking midfielder and occasionally as a winger or second striker.
+Widely regarded as one of the greatest players of his generation, he was lauded for his balance, ball control and agility in close spaces, combined with his skill, composure, passing and flair on the ball.

-Silva spent seven years of his professional career with Valencia CF, appearing in more than 160 games and winning a Copa del Rey in 2008.
-In the summer of 2010, he moved to Manchester City and has since appeared in over 400 matches.
-With them he has won two FA Cups, five League Cups and four Premier League titles.
-He is regarded as one of Manchester City's greatest ever players alongside Billy Meredith, Bert Trautmann, Colin Bell, Vincent Kompany and Sergio Agüero.
-Silva has been named in the PFA Team of the Year three times.
-On 26 June 2019, Silva announced that he would leave Manchester City at the end of the 2019–20 season, ending his ten-season tenure at the club.
-On 28 September 2019, he became the youngest player to reach 200 wins in the Premier league, breaking the record set by Chelsea defender John Terry.
+Silva spent seven years of his professional career with Valencia, playing from 2004 to 2010, and won the Copa del Rey in 2008.
+In the summer of 2010, he moved to Manchester City and appeared in over 400 matches for the club, winning four Premier League titles, two FA Cups and five League Cups.
+Silva was also named in the PFA Team of the Year three times and is the quickest player to reach 200 wins in the Premier League.
+He left Manchester City in 2020 after a ten-year tenure and returned to La Liga with Real Sociedad, where he won his second Copa del Rey in 2020.
+Later on, he sustained an anterior cruciate ligament injury during preseason training with Real Sociedad, which forced him to retire in July 2023.

-Silva also represented Spain, from his debut for the senior team in 2006 until his international retirement in 2018.
+Silva represented Spain, from his debut for the senior team in 2006 until his international retirement in 2018.
 He formed a midfield partnership with Xavi and Andrés Iniesta which led to three consecutive international tournament victories – UEFA Euro 2008, 2010 FIFA World Cup, and UEFA Euro 2012.
-He is one of 13 Spanish players to have amassed 100 caps, he scored 35 goals in his international career, making him the 4th highest goalscorer in Spain's history, and also provided 29 assists, making him the second-highest assist provider in Spain's history.
+One of 13 Spanish players to have amassed 100 caps, Silva scored 35 goals for Spain, making him the 5th highest goalscorer in their history, and also provided 29 assists, making him the second-highest assist provider in their history.

 Early life

-Silva was born in Arguineguín, Gran Canaria, Canary Islands, to Fernando Jiménez, a former municipal police officer who eventually was responsible for the safety of the Valencia CF stadium and Eva Silva.
-His father, Fernando, is Spanish (Canarian) while his mother, Eva, is of Japanese descent, claimed by the Canarian media.
+David Silva was born in Arguineguín, Gran Canaria, Canary Islands, to Fernando Jiménez, a former municipal police officer who eventually was responsible for the safety of the Valencia CF stadium and Eva Silva.
+His father, Fernando, is Spanish (Canarian) while his mother, Eva, is Japanese, claimed by the Canarian media.

-Silva began playing football in the youth team of UD San Fernando, near Maspalomas.
+David Silva began playing football in the youth team of UD San Fernando, near Maspalomas.
 Originally, he played as a goalkeeper, before becoming a winger and mirrored his game around his footballing idol as a youth, Michael Laudrup.
 When he was 14, he received an offer to become a youth player at Valencia CF, which he accepted.
 He stayed in Valencia's youth set-up until he was 17.